scribe-public/sample-policies/docs/v2/initiatives/rules/gitlab/org/max-admins.md

 Verify the maximum number of admins for the GitLab project is restricted.

 :::note
-This rule requires Unsigned Gitlab Organization Discovery Evidence.
+This rule requires Gitlab Organization Discovery Evidence.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.